mrnazu/Learn-365-Days/Days/day7.md

 # **Open Redirect**

-An open redirect is an endpoint on a vulnerable website, Open redirect are employed when a web page takes an invalidated user-submitted parameter and uses it to redirect the user to another URL or Domain.
+An open redirect is an endpoint on a vulnerable website, or Open redirect are when a web page takes an invalidated user-submitted parameter and uses it to redirect the user to another URL or Domain.
 Generally, this URL is submitted via **GET** or **POST** requests from the browser address bar or as a part of a form submission.

 # Types of Open Redirect